-In the first three months of 2017 and 2016, we generated net cash provided by operating activities of \in 170 million and \in 163 million, respectively.
-Net cash provided by operating activities in percent of revenue remained stable at 4% for the first three months of 2017 as compared to the same period in 2016.
+In the first six months of 2017 and 2016, we generated net cash provided by operating activities of €1,052 million and €767 million, respectively.
+Net cash provided by operating activities in percent of revenue increased to 12% for the first six months of 2017 as compared to 10% in the same period in 2016.
 Cash provided by operating activities is impacted by the profitability of our business, the development of our working capital, principally inventories, receivables and cash outflows that occur due to a number of specific items as discussed below.
-The increase in net cash provided by operating activities was largely driven by the payment from the United States Departments of Veterans Affairs and Justice for reimbursement, offset by seasonality in invoicing.
+The increase in net cash provided by operating activities was largely driven by the payment from the United States Departments of Veterans Affairs and Justice for reimbursement, partially offset by the deferral of tax payments in the U.S. from the fourth quarter of 2016 to the first quarter of 2017.

 The profitability of our business depends significantly on reimbursement rates.
-Approximately 83% of our revenue is generated by providing health care services, a major portion of which is reimbursed by either public health care organizations or private insurers.
-For the three months ended March 31, 2017, approximately 35% of our consolidated revenue was attributable to u.s. federal health care benefit programs, such as Medicare and Medicaid reimbursement.
+Approximately 82% of our revenue is generated by providing health care services, a major portion of which is reimbursed by either public health care organizations or private insurers.
+For the six months ended June 30, 2017, approximately 34% of our consolidated revenue was attributable to u.s. federal health care benefit programs, such as Medicare and Medicaid reimbursement.
 Legislative changes could affect Medicare reimbursement rates for a significant portion of the services we provide, as well as the scope of Medicare coverage.
 A decrease in reimbursement rates or the scope of coverage could have a material adverse effect on our business, financial condition and results of operations and thus on our capacity to generate cash flow.
-See section I. "Macroeconomic and Sector-specific environment", above.
+See section I. "Macroeconomic and Sector-specific environment," above.

-We intend to continue to address our current cash and financing requirements using cash provided by operating activities, our existing and future credit agreements, issuances under the Commercial Paper Program (See Note 7 of this report) as well as the issuance of debt securities.
+We intend to continue to address our current cash and financing requirements using cash provided by operating activities, our existing and future credit agreements, issuances under the Commercial Paper Program (see Note 7 of this report) as well as the issuance of debt securities.
 In addition, when funds are required for acquisitions or to meet other needs, we expect to successfully complete long-term financing arrangements, such as the issuance of senior notes.
 We aim to preserve financial resources with a minimum €500 million of committed and unutilized credit facilities.
 Cash provided by operating activities depends on the collection of accounts receivable.
 Commercial customers and governments generally have different payment cycles.
 A lengthening of their payment cycles could have a material adverse effect on our capacity to generate cash flow.
 In addition, we could face difficulties in enforcing and collecting accounts receivable under some countries' legal systems and due to the economic conditions in some countries.
-Accounts receivable balances, net of valuation allowances, represented Days Sales Outstanding ("Dso") of 33 at March 31, 2017, an increase as compared to 70 at December 31, 2016.
+Accounts receivable balances, net of valuation allowances, represented Days Sales Outstanding ("DSO") of 66 at June 30, 2017, a decrease as compared to 70 at December 31, 2016.

 pso by segment is calculated by dividing the segment's accounts receivable, as converted to euro using the average exchange rate for the period presented, less any value added tax included in the receivables, by the average daily sales for the last twelve months of that segment, as converted to euro using the average exchange rate for the period.
 Receivables and sales are adjusted for amounts related to significant acquisitions made during the periods presented.
-The development of DSO by reporting segment is shown in the table below:
+The development of pso by reporting segment is shown in the table below: